iip-ecosphere/platform/platform/README.md

 # Guidelines
 * There is an overall **architecture** and a **platform handbook** in the IIP-Ecosphere ownCloud.
 Please consult the architecture first to understand how existing and new parts are related.
-* **Java projects** are created with Eclipse (2019-08).
+* **Java projects** are created with Eclipse (2020-12-R).
 Use iipCodeFormatter.xml from ``platformDependencies`` as formatter.
-Set text editor print margin to 120 characters. *We check for an upgrade to Eclipse 2020-12-R.*
+Set text editor print margin to 120 characters.
 * For now, we use **JDK 8** in order to be compliant with Edge devices.
-To have exchangable projects across development installations, use in Eclipse the execution environment JavaSE-1.8 as JRE system library.
+To have exchangeable projects across development installations, use in Eclipse the execution environment ``JavaSE-1.8`` as JRE system library.
 This may be relaxed in future.
+Unfortunately, Eclipse 2020-12-R complains again about complier compliance.
+If a solution for this is known, please describe here.
 * A related Java **Checkstyle** definition is based on Checkstyle 8.35.
 Please use it.
 The style definition is in ``platformDependencies`` and shall be added as a project local definition named ``IIP Code Conventions``to Checkstyle before importing the other projects.
 * Please install **FindBugs** or **Spotbugs** to avoid obvious programming problems.
 * The **Java package prefix** shall be ``de.iip-ecosphere.platform``.
 Test packages shall start with ``test.de.iip-ecosphere.platform``